dfinke/vscode-pandoc/README.md

 You need to [**install Pandoc**](http://pandoc.org/installing.html) - a universal document converter.

+Alternatively you may set the `useDocker` option to true and it will run Pandoc in a container using the latest official [pandoc/latex](https://hub.docker.com/r/pandoc/latex) image.
+This could result in a delay the first time it runs, or after an update to the container while it pulls down the new image.

 ## Usage

 Two ways to run the extension.
 You need to have a markdown file open.